The newsletter of PurpleDragon Ltd's private travel club.

 Nepal legalized homosexuality in 2007 and made world headlines in 2015 by changing its constitution recognize that LGTBQ people enjoy certain rights, including the right identify themselves as a third sex.
 We would not have been the least bit surprised if Nepal turned out to be the winner, but no cigar, yet.

 Bhutan, the little country that invented "Gross National Happiness," just held its third-ever general election.
-(The 4th king "retired" a few years ago and a democracy was established.)
+(The 4th king "retired" a few years ago and a democracy was established.
+His son, the fifth king, a.k.a.
+"K5" is hard at work an K6 is walking on his own now.)
 Quite a few LGBTQ Bhutanese are coming out these days.
-Douglas has an astonishing numbe of gay and trans Bhutanese friends on Facebook.
+Douglas has an astonishing number of gay and trans Bhutanese friends on Facebook and has been mentoring a small group of activists there.
 If the next government is more liberal than the last, same sex marriage could be a reality there within five years.
 We have seen people at the ministry level intervene in support of LGBTQ issues and Buddhist leadership has shown its to be supportive.
 They, too, could be a surprise winner.

 Taiwan: Absolutely nobody chose Taiwan in our 2014 poll.
 Yet, the island nation potentially stands the best chance of being first.
 In May 2017, Taiwan's constitutional court struck down the legal definition of marriage "between a man and a woman" as unconstitutional.
 The court gave the government two years to enact legislation that would allow same sex marriages.
 So far, that has not happened.
 While public opinion seems almost overwhelmingly supportive, two conservative/ Christian (yep, even in Tiawan) opposition groups have been successful at putting anti-gay referendums on the ballot.
 With just seven months of the two year deadline remaining, groups like Marriage Equality Coalition Taiwan are pushing back against lawmakers.
-We are crossing our fingers.
-Meanwhile, anAsia Times story suggests that "that the pro-marriage equality camp is outgunned by anti-marriage equality groups," that the Prime Minister does not have the backbone to push the measure forward, and that fear of China's reaction casts a shadow over the future of same sex marriage.
+Ultimately, following a clumsy referendum in Novemberr, all hope of marriage equality in Taiwan appears to be impossible now.

 Singapore, Malaysia, Indonesia, Korea: Sadly, probably not in our lifetimes.